 Dr. Faramarz Valafar

 The main area of my research is biomedical informatics.
 Our research group is interested in the development of data mining and pattern recognition techniques in all areas of biomedical informatics.
 In particular, we have projects in genetic basis of disease (e.g. drug resistant tuberculosis and autism) where we apply machine learning techniques to systems biology, functional genomics and proteomics, microarray data analysis and (pair-wise and multiple) sequence alignment in order to understand the genetic mechanism of disease.
 In these projects we develop and use spatio-temporal data mining and pattern recognition techniques for determination of gene regulatory networks from temporal microarray and whole genome sequencing data.
 In sequence alignment, we use a variety of local and global sequence alignment techniques for alignment of gene and protein sequences.
 We use these techniques for phylogeny studies as well as RNA structure determination.
 My other area of interest is high-performance computing (HPC).
 Our group is interested in the development and application of HPC algorithms for science and engineering.
 In this area, we are studying parallelizing compilers, communication pattern optimization in scientific applications, and the development of online high-performance and distributed databases.
 Examples of such applications include the development of high-performance tools amenable to distributed parallel environments for biomedical informatics and numerical analysis, sensu lato.
-You can find more information at the website of the Biomedical Informatics Research Center’s (BMIRC) website.
+You can find more information at the Laboratory for Pathogenesis of Clinical Drug Resistance and Persistance website.

 Dr. Wei Wang